 If you have been injured in an accident in Maryland, we want to help.
-We can review your case and provide an honest assessment.
+William G. Kolodner P.A. can review your case and provide an honest assessment.
 We will explain your legal rights and options for seeking compensation for damages.

-Contact our office to schedule a free consultation, you can give us a call at (410) 837-2144 to speak with an experienced Maryland personal injury lawyer.
+Contact our Baltimore office to schedule a free consultation, you can give us a call at (410) 837-2144 to speak with an experienced Maryland personal injury lawyer.
 You are under no obligation to hire our law firm for legal services after your consultation.